alyssa-dire/DigitalClock/README.md

 # DigitalClock
-Digital clock showing real time
+Digital clock program that shows in real time
+Uses HTML, JavaScript, and CSS